 According to the U.S. Environmental Protection Agency (EPA) definition, a brownfield is a site where redevelopment is complicated by possible presence of a hazardous substance, pollutant, or environmental contaminant.

 Site cleanup and redevelopment can be a truly interdisciplinary effort, and in our opinion, it should be just that.
 Projects include aspects of environmental science, land use planning and regulation, and public health.
 Sometimes an argument can even be made that these cleanups are part of community beautification.

 The problem with ignoring brownfields is that developers walk quickly in the other direction if they even

 Some of you are thinking that you couldn't possibly have any brownfields in your community because you've never been an industrial town or suburb.

 It's best to reconsider, because if you ever had a gas station, automotive repair garage, tire store, agricultural processing of any type, lumberyard or lumber processing operation, dry cleaners, industries, silverplating, mining, milling, power production, chemical storage, petroleum storage, or industry, you have properties that need to be considered.

 Some of you are thinking that your brownfields are the "worst of the worst."
 These are called Superfund sites.
 These sites were identified in a major search for old contaminated sites that followed the passage of CERCLA (the Comprehensive Environmental Response, Compensation and Liability Act) in 1980.
 EPA now includes the CERCLA properties under its land revitalization description.

 Waste at abandoned sites must be cleaned up by the responsible party, or if that party can't be found or can't pay, the federal Superfund can clean up the site.

-We're being arbitrary about distinctions here, but we chose to cover Superfund sites under toxic waste as part of our Crime and Safety section.
+We're being arbitrary about distinctions here, but we chose to cover Superfund sites under toxic waste page.

 Cleaning up and reinvesting in brownfields typically provides these community benefits, at least when the site is located somewhere within the built-up area of a metro area.
 We think these advantages include: